floyd011/datameshsync/index.md

 ### Core Expertise

+-	**LLM Engineering** & Prompt Design: Practical experience with OpenAI, LLaMA3, Gemma, and local model deployment via Ollama.
+Skilled in designing efficient prompts and dynamic AI workflows for document analysis, search, and decision-making tasks.

+-	**RAG Systems & Vector Search**: Built custom Retrieval-Augmented Generation pipelines using Qdrant and various embedding models.
+Developed FastAPI-based services that perform real-time document querying, intelligent tagging (via KeyBERT), and semantic search.

+-	**Model Fine-Tuning & Optimization**: Worked with LoRA, QLoRA, and GGUF formats to fine-tune and serve models locally.
+Created scripts to train and evaluate models in constrained environments, including exporting for use with Ollama.

+-	**AI Agents & Multi-Agent Systems**: Designed LangChain-based multi-agent pipelines for task decomposition, coordination, and reasoning.
+Focused on agent orchestration for knowledge-intensive tasks.

+- **NLP & Transformers**: Experience with tokenization, embeddings, and transformer architecture (HuggingFace, PyTorch).
+Able to train and evaluate models for intelligent document processing and NLP automation tasks.

+- **Deployment & APIs**: Built RESTful APIs and Streamlit apps to integrate LLMs into end-user applications.
+Familiar with scalable deployment using FastAPI and real-time interaction with AI services.

 - **Data Engineering & Architecture:**
   Proficiency in Python and SQL, with extensive experience in ETL/ELT frameworks including Debezium, Kafka, Greenplum, and Hadoop, enabling robust real-time data streaming and analytics.